TallDave67/overloading-by-forwarding/README.md

-# Overloading by Forwarding
+# Overloading by Forwarding (C++20)

-This project demonstrates forwarding in C++20.
+This project demonstrates forwarding using a templated lambda to achieve function overloading in C++20.

 Linux distro "Pop!_OS 20.10"